Bentley Bentayga review - Engines, performance and drive

-Keen drivers are best served by the Bentayga V8 – it sounds suitably characterful, offers huge performance and – thanks to a 25kg weight saving over the W12 – feels a little lighter on its feet through corners.
+Keen drivers are best served by the Bentayga V8 – it sounds suitably characterful, offers huge performance and, thanks to a slight weight saving over the W12, feels a little lighter on its feet through corners.
 The ZF eight-speed automatic is slick, yet allows for very fast shifts in manual mode.
 It's not all about performance though – at a cruise, the V8 can shut down half of its cylinders to help save fuel on the motorway.

 It’s the Bentley’s twin-turbo 6.0-litre W12 that’ll grab your attention first.
-Boasting an eye-popping 600bhp and 900Nm of torque at just 1,350rpm, it bestows on the Bentayga amazing performance.
-Quick shifts from the eight-speed auto box meant it sprinted from 0-60mph in just 4.1 seconds, which is one second faster than the supercharged V8 Range Rover we tested it against.
+Boasting an eye-popping 626bhp and 900Nm of torque at just 1,350rpm, it bestows on the Bentayga amazing performance.
+In our test, the quick-shifting eight-speed auto box helped it sprint from 0-60mph in just 4.1 seconds, which is one second faster than the supercharged V8 Range Rover we tested it against.
 Yet in other respects, the W12 is a model of unflustered refinement.
 It’s near silent at idle and when cruising, while pushing hard only results in a muted growl.

 The V8 petrol unit acts as a halfway house between the Hybrid and the W12.
-It delivers 542bhp and 700Nm of torque, hitting 0-62mph in 4.5 seconds en route to a top speed of 180mph.
-This is despite a sizeable kerbweight of 2,395kg.
+It delivers 542bhp and 700Nm of torque, hitting 0-62mph in 4.4 seconds en route to a top speed of 180mph.
+This is despite a sizeable kerbweight of 2,508kg.